Lithic reduction: Reduction index

 By understanding the complex processes of lithic reduction, archaeologists recognize that the pattern and amount of reduction contribute tremendous effect to lithic assemblage compositions.
 One of the measurements is the geometric index of reduction.
 There are two elements in this index: 't' and 'T'.
 The 'T' is the 'height' of maximum blank thickness and the 't' is the height of retouched scar from the ventral surface.
 The ratio between t and T is the geometric index of reduction.
 In theory this ratio shall range between 0 and 1.
 The bigger the number is the larger amount of lost weight from lithic flake.
 By using a logarithmic scale, a linear relationship between the geometric index and the percentage of original flake weight lost through retouch is confirmed.
 In choosing a reduction index, it is important to understand the strengths and weaknesses of each method, and how they fit to the intended research question, as different indices provide different levels of information.
 For example, Kuhn's geometric index of unifacial reduction (GIUR), which describes the ratio of scar height relative to the flake thickness, is highly influenced by the morphology of the flake blank which limits the applicability of this reduction index.

+Since 2025 the Original Scraper Mass Calculator is available.
+The application uses the remaining mass of the scraper, the maximum thickness of the scraper blank, the average height of the retouch (Kuhn's "t"), and Kuhn's GIUR as variables to estimate the original mass of a scraper.
+The variables were combined in a random forest in order to provide high accuracy predictions (with an average error of 3.2 g).

 Techniques

+Heating

 Alongside the various percussion and manipulation techniques described below, there is evidence that heat was at least sometimes used.
 Experimental archaeology has demonstrated that heated stones are sometimes much easier to flake, with larger flakes being produced in flint, for example.
 In some cases the heating changes the colour of the stone.